BestTimesToVisit.com Logo

 culture

-Learn basic Japanese phrases like 'Sumimasen' (excuse me) and 'Arigato' (thank you).
+Learn a few basic Japanese phrases like 'Sumimasen' (excuse me) and 'Arigato' (thank you).
 It shows respect and can significantly improve your interactions with locals.
-Bowing slightly when greeting or thanking someone is a common courtesy.
+Even a small effort is greatly appreciated.

 safety